Configuration of heating and water meters (MBus)

 2. Configuring the meter on the online portal

-Next, the meter is configured in the online portal to insert its secondary address and the position of the registers.
+The meter is then configured in the online portal to enter its secondary address and the position of the registers.

 Log in to the Climkit online portal (app.climkit.io), select the corresponding site.
 Under EQUIPMENT > Meters > Heat (or Cold Water or Hot Water), create the meters one by one by clicking on the "+".